CPD – guidance for members

 For example, you may write product training materials for accounting software and you are struggling because you do not understand the rules around VAT calculation.
 You attend a workshop on VAT to help you.

-This counts as valid CPD as long as your piece of reflective writing explains how you have used this learning in your work… and we are looking for how you have used it as a Technical Communicator – the thoughts that go through your mind on how you can better explain this others as you learn about it yourself.
+This counts as valid CPD as long as your reflective record for this activity explains how you have used this learning in your work as a Technical Communicator.
+You may like to record the thoughts that go through your mind on how you can better explain this others as you learn about it yourself.

 How much CPD should you do?